XpiritBV/azure-container-apps-workshop/labs/using-dapr-locally.md

 Now you have seen the Dapr sidecar do its magic, lets have a look at the changes in the code.

-The way to interact with the Dapr sidecar is by using code from the `Dapr.AspNetCore` NuGet package.
-The most important class is 'Dapr.Client.DaprClient'.
+The way to interact with the Dapr sidecar is by using code from the [Dapr.AspNetCore NuGet package](https://www.nuget.org/packages/Dapr.AspNetCore).
+The most important class is [Dapr.Client.DaprClient](https://docs.dapr.io/developing-applications/sdks/dotnet/dotnet-client/dotnet-daprclient-usage/).
 This is used for service to service calls, dealing with state, sending messages and more.
-Another important one for this application is 'Dapr.TopicAttribute', which tells the Dapr sidecar which topic to subscribe to and which HTTP endpoint should be called when a message arrives.
+Another important one for this application is [Dapr.TopicAttribute](https://docs.dapr.io/developing-applications/building-blocks/pubsub/subscription-methods/#tabs-4-net), which tells the Dapr sidecar which topic to subscribe to and which HTTP endpoint should be called when a message arrives.

 Have a look at the `Program.cs` of the frontend project in both the `/src/globo-tickets-basic/frontend` and `/src/globo-tickets-dapr/frontend` folders.
 You'll notice the same interfaces being used, just a different implementation.
 Have a look at both implementations and see how the DaprClient is being used.
 Do the same for the `/ordering` folders.
 For the ordering project, check out the `OrderController.cs` for an example on how to subscribe to a topic.